datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 associate the metadata with the metadata element.

 Metalad comes with a number of extractors.
 Some extractors are provided by metalad, some are inherited from datalad.
-The provided extrators generate provenance records for datasets and data, or they extract metadata from specific files or data-structures, e.g. BIDS.
+The provided extractors generate provenance records for datasets and data, or they extract metadata from specific files or data-structures, e.g. BIDS.
 In principle any processing is possible.
 There is also a generic extractor, which